framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 ## Getting Started with Clojure and CFML

 Clojure has a standard build tool called [Leiningen](http://leiningen.org).
-This manages all of your project dependencies (e.g., automatically downloading and installing any libraries you need) as well as providing a REPL (Read-Eval-Print-Loop) for interactive development, running your tests, packaging applications into JAR files, deploying them to standard repositories and so on.
+This manages all of your project dependencies (e.g., automatically downloading and installing any libraries you need) as well as providing a REPL for interactive development, running your tests, packaging applications into JAR files, deploying them to standard repositories and so on.

 **cfmljure** leverages **Leiningen** to figure out the complete classpath that your Clojure code needs -- including any